warwickdatasciencesociety/api-workshop/README.md

 # WDSS API Workshop Part One Extension

 ## Task
 - Register to an OAuth API
 - Send an email from your gmail address to your university address

 ## Preqrequisites
 - Have Python 3.x installed
 - Basic understanding of python
 - Basic terminal knowledge or how to install/run python without a terminal

 ## Setup
 1. Clone the repository to your computer, if you're not familiar with git, feel free to download it as a zip

 2. Install the dependencies listed in requirements.txt

-	I recommend setting upa virtual environment in Python.
+	I recommend setting up a virtual environment in Python.
 All this does is isolate the dependencies so you don't get any weird issues but it's not needed to get things going.

-	On OSX or Linux do the following:
+	On OSX (Terminal), Linux (Terminal) or Windows (PowerShell/Command Prompt, preferably PowerShell) do the following:

 	`pip3 install virutalenv`